 A sign that something can be cut from a story or script is whether you’ll notice something missing if you were to cut it.
-If you cut out these two episodes, and pretend they never existed, nothing happens.
-Five million more dollars completely wasted.
+If you cut out these two episodes, and pretend they never existed, nothing happens – $5 million more completely wasted.
 As far as the story they claimed to be trying to tell goes, they could have just filmed the cast shooting soda water down each other’s trousers for 84 minutes.
 It would have been a lot cheaper, and it would have had the same contribution to the story line.

 So they shot fifteen episodes and didn’t have the sense to realize four of them could have been cut without hurting a damn thing, and it ballooned their budget by ten million.
 Every episode out of the remaining 11 had at least one “wait, but THEY JUST SAID…” moment in it, and the whole first season leads up to a belly flop of an ending.